peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Returns:**

-* A CBOR number object, or null if the given CBOR object is null or does not represent a number.
+* A CBOR number object, or null if the specified CBOR object is null or does not represent a number.

 ### getKind

     public final CBORNumber.NumberKind getKind()

 Gets the underlying form of this CBOR number object.

 **Returns:**